 In addition to lawyers and paralegals, there are countless professionals who help keep the typical law firm running and serving its clients.
 Because the responsibilities of the many supportive roles sometimes overlap, there is frequently confusion over the difference between them.
-In the case of legal assistants vs. paralegals, the line gets even blurrier because of how the terms have been used historically and how they are commonly used now.
+In the case of legal assistants vs. paralegals, the line gets even blurrier because of the historical use of the terms and how they are commonly used now.

 What is a legal assistant?